JRamirez-F/LGI1/README.md

 ).
 Because of this technical limitation, the contribution of dendritic Kv1 channels to LGI1-linked epilepsies and burst generation has likely been underestimated.
 </p>
 <p align="justify">
-Although LGI1 is a secreted extracellular protein, it may regulate Kv1 channel stability by forming multimeric assemblies that limit channel internalization or degradation [Yamagata et al., 2018; Yamaguchi et al., 2025].
+Although LGI1 is a secreted extracellular protein, it may regulate Kv1 channel stability by forming multimeric assemblies that limit channel internalization or degradation (
+  <a href="https://pubmed.ncbi.nlm.nih.gov/29670100/">Yamagata et al., 2018</a>;
+  <a href="https://pubmed.ncbi.nlm.nih.gov/40601686/">Yamaguchi et al., 2025</a>
+).
 Recent structural data suggest a higher-order trimer-of-dimers architecture (a heterohexamer), opening new perspectives on how LGI1 organizes and stabilizes membrane protein complexes in specific neuronal domains.
-Despite unchanged Kv1 mRNA levels in Lgi1⁻/⁻ mice [ et al., 2017], pathological features such as Kv1.2 hyper-glycosylation have been observed [Ramirez-Franco et al., 2025], suggesting defects in channel trafficking and stabilization.
+Despite unchanged Kv1 mRNA levels in Lgi1⁻/⁻ mice [ et al., 2017], pathological features such as Kv1.2 hyper-glycosylation have been observed (
+  <a href="https://www.biorxiv.org/content/10.1101/2025.10.29.685130v1">Ramirez-Franco et al., 2025</a>
+), suggesting defects in channel trafficking and stabilization.
 Endocytosis of LGI1–antibody complexes in cell culture (
   <a href="https://pubmed.ncbi.nlm.nih.gov/32437528/">Ramberger et al., 2020</a>
 ) further supports a role for LGI1 in stabilizing membrane protein assemblies.
 Given LGI1’s broad interaction network, it may act as a general extracellular scaffold that promotes the stability of membrane protein complexes.
 However, the precise subcellular sites of LGI1 complex assembly remain unknown.
 Our work aims to resolve these outstanding questions by combining advanced light and electron microscopy with pathogenic monoclonal antibodies to map LGI1 assembly, trafficking, and function with subcellular precision.
 </p>